0xJs/RedTeaming_CheatSheet/OSINT.md

 # OSINT
 - The page is bare, really need to do a OSINT course ;)
+- Two main facets of recon: Organisational and technical

 ## OSINT Frameworks
 - https://github.com/lanmaster53/recon-ng